 The wonderment of wood as a material is a defining creative inspiration for David, and is continually being assessed with whatever means possible.
 Philosophically, wood is a ubiquitous element to mankind’s understanding of the world, as trees are more than things, but a means to survive and nourish the soul.
 Derived from this fact is an intrinsic warmth and deep relationship that grows roots metaphorically and literally to the essence of our abilities.

 From its inception Alternative Woodworks has been crafted to access the nature of wood.
-From the construction of a creative space with adjoining wood fired kiln which serves to heat the shop, to acquisition of tools, including a sawmill with a cutting girth of three feet, all focus has made to best explore the world of wood- growing a database of experience to draw
+From the construction of a creative space, to acquisition of tools, including a sawmill with a cutting girth of three feet, all focus has made to best explore the world of wood- growing a database of experience to draw from.

 Aside from passionate discovery, each piece delivered by David through Alternative Woodworks is also informed by historical/contemporary perceptions of Design and Fine Art practices: furniture is rooted by function gesturing towards 'less is more' ideals so that ornamentation finds its way into the work through the natural components, and sculpture further acts as a way to articulate impressions made by the raw beauty held by wood.